 Some couples may experience difficulty in getting the other party to agree to discuss a separation agreement.
 In such cases, mediation may not be possible, as it inherently requires the willingness and cooperation of both parties to be successful.
 For most couples, mediation is the preferred method during a divorce, as it is focused on fairness instead of trying to grab at everything possible.
 This means that mediation will often be the more agreeable approach when beginning to plan for a divorce.

-Benefits of a Mediator Creating Your Separation Agreement
+Benefits of Creating the Terms of Your Separation Agreement through Mediation

 Through mediation, the couple will work together with the expert guidance of a mediator to determine what is a fair allocation of resources for all affected by the divorce itself.
 This stands in contrast to having lawyers represent each person in the separation, as this is now an adversarial situation.
 The lawyer is hired to get as much as possible from the other party.
 There is no discussion between the two parties with the lawyer, as that would be a conflict of interest.
 Is it the lawyers fault for this battle?
 No, as the couple must make the decision to progress through a battle or through cooperation in the case of mediation.
 Either way the end result will be a separation agreement; how easy and cost-effective establishing that agreement is depends on the process the couple chooses and their cooperation.